ava-labs/hypersdk/docs/tutorials/morpheusvm/intro.md

 }
 ```

-`Transfer` includes all of the arguments needed to execute (you can think of its
- fields like the arguments to a function).
-Let’s start by stubbing out the
- implementation of `chain.Action`.
+Note: we include JSON and `serialize` tags in the struct to provide instructions on how
+the `Transfer` action should be marshalled to JSON or a binary representation.
+The JSON tags
+provide the key in the resulting JSON and `serialize:"true"` indicates that the codec should
+include each field when it marshals the struct to its binary representation.

+Right now, the `chain.Action` type assertion should fail because we haven't implemented the
+interface yet.
+To fix that for now, we'll include stubs for each of the required functions that
+call `panic("unimplemented")`, so we can come back to fill these in later in the tutorial.

 You can copy-paste the code below:

 ```golang
 func (t *Transfer) ComputeUnits(chain.Rules) uint64 {